bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 4-14.</b> How masks work</i></small></small></p>

-As with a clipPath, the mask element requires an id and is applied to another element via a url reference to this id.
+<p>As with a clipPath, the mask element requires an id and is applied to
+another element via a url reference to this id.
 What we're going to do is create a mask with a circle shape, and the fill of this circle will contain a radial gradient.
-We'll then apply it to the portoPareto group we created earlier.
+We'll then apply it to the portoPareto group we created earlier.</p>

 <pre>
 // <i>Create a radial gradient.</i>